The-Changer412/GlassCannonClass/README.md

 <img src="Items/Armor/Pre_Plantera/Chlorophyte_Glass_Leggings.png" alt="Chlorophyte Glass Leggings"/> Chlorophyte Glass Leggings.
 5 defense.
 Made with 30 Glass and 10 Chlorophyte Bars at a Mythril/Orichalcum Anvil.

 Set Bonus: You can now use glass weapons.
 48% increase glass damage.
 38% increase crit chance.
-Every fifth hit will cause an explosion (You can be damage from the explosion, so be careful).
+Every fifth hit will cause an explosion.

 <img src="Items/Weapons/Pre_Plantera/Chlorophyte_Glass_Flintlock_Pistol.png" alt="Chlorophyte Glass Flintlock Pistol"/> Chlorophyte Glass Flintlock Pistol.
 142 damage and 30% crit chance.
 Uses Glass Bullets as ammo.
 Has a 25% chance to not consume ammo.
 Can only be uses with a full set of any glass armor.
 Made with 30 Glass, 6 Chlorophyte Bars, and 1 Flintlock Pistol at a Mythril/Orichalcum Anvil.